Narita Station: Station layout

 Narita Station has a single side platform and two island platforms, connected to the station building though footbridges to a common concourse.
 Track 4 is not served by a platform, and is used by non-stop Narita Express and Ayame limited express services.
-The station has a Midori no Madoguchi staffed ticket office.
+The station used to have a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Narita Station opened on 19 January 1897 as a terminal station on the Narita Railway Company for both freight and passenger operations.
 The line was extended to Ajiki in 1902.
 The Chiba Prefectural Tako Line began operations on 1 July 1911, connecting Narita with Tako, Chiba.
 The Narita Railway was nationalised on 1 September 1920, becoming part of the Japanese Government Railway (JGR), and on 1 April 1927, the Chiba Prefectural Tako Line was renamed the Narita Railway Company Tako Line.
 This line stopped operations on 11 January 1944 due to wartime conditions, and was officially abolished in 1946.
 After World War II, the JGR became the Japan National Railways (JNR).
 The station building was reconstructed from 1977–1979.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 The spur line to Narita Airport was completed on 19 March 1991.